maggiecrowner/DS5001-Final-Project/README.md

 **Briefly describe the nature of the polarity you see in the first component:**

-*PC0 captures how much a term is based on narrative language (released, lyrics, once) versus emotional language (love, baby, you).
-This separates descriptive storytelling from pure expression in song lyrics across artists.*
+*PC0 captures how much a term is based on specific artists or occasions (christmas, gaga, chris) versus emotional language (love, baby, you).
+This separates direct references from general themes in song lyrics across artists.*

 ### PCA Visualization 2 (4)